 Seabed: sand Wind protection: from all winds except from W and SW

-Gradina Anchorage is located on the nortwestern side of the island of Korčula, on 4NM sailing from Vela Luka.
+Gradina Anchorage is located on the northwestern side of the island of Korčula, on 4NM sailing from Vela Luka.
 Gradina Bay is under port Authority of Vela Luka, equipped with 15 mooring buoys.
-If you decide to anchor in the bay, the Port Authority will charge you, approximate daily anchoring fee is 100 Kn.
+If you decide to anchor in the bay, the Port Authority will charge you.
+The approximate daily anchoring fee is 100 Kn.

-Even though Gradina is open to the W winds and Maestral, small island inside the bay called “Gubeša” protects the bay partially from the W too.
+Even though Gradina is open to the W winds and Maestral, a small island inside the bay called “Gubeša” protects the bay partially from the W too.
 The water in the bay is very shallow, with mainly pebble beaches and with few sand spots.
 Gradina is a perfect destination for families with children.
-From your boat you can enjoy the extraordinary sunsets down the horizon of the open seas.
+From your boat, you can enjoy the remarkable sunsets down the horizon of the open seas.

 Coordinates: 42°53’30.5″N 17°27’10.0″E